 Differences in Recordkeeping

 Rules about recordkeeping and reporting may vary from state to state.
 Typically, LLCs have fewer regulations and requirements than corporations.

 Corporations, even those with only one or two owners, must hold yearly shareholders' meetings and keep minutes of their meetings.
 They must also maintain certain records, including shareholder records.
 Many states require corporations to file annual reports and pay annual fees.

 LLCs should keep accurate records, but these business types typically have minimal requirements.
 They may not have to file an annual report (depending on the state), and they're not required to hold yearly meetings for their members.
 These are appealing considerations for small business owners who want a simpler structure with fewer hassles.

 Choosing the right business structure for you depends a great deal on the type of company you wish to operate.
 Consider your future goals as well.
 A simple LLC might be ideal if you want to keep things small and flexible.
 If attracting investors is your eventual aim, however, you may want to opt for a corporation.

 If you need help deciding on a business structure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.